pingcap/blog/lesson-learned-from-queries-over-1.3-trillion-rows-of-data-within-milliseconds-of-response-time-at-zhihu.md

 * **[TiSpark](https://github.com/pingcap/tispark)** cluster also sits on top of TiKV.
 It is an Apache Spark plugin that works with the TiDB platform to support complex Online Analytical Processing (OLAP) queries for business intelligence (BI) analysts and data scientists.
 * **[Placement Driver (PD) server](https://github.com/pingcap/pd)** is a metadata cluster powered by [etcd](https://github.com/etcd-io/etcd) that manages and schedules TiKV.

-Beyond these main components, TiDB also has an ecosystem of tools, such as [Ansible scripts](https://github.com/pingcap/tidb-ansible) for quick deployment, [Syncer](https://www.pingcap.com/docs/tools/syncer/) and [TiDB Data Migration](https://github.com/pingcap/dm) for seamless migration from MySQL, and [TiDB Binlog](https://github.com/pingcap/tidb-binlog), for ​collecting the logical changes made to a TiDB cluster and providing incremental backup and replication to the downstream (TiDB, Kafka, or MySQL)​.
+Beyond these main components, TiDB also has an ecosystem of tools, such as [Ansible scripts](https://github.com/pingcap/tidb-ansible) for quick deployment, [Syncer](https://www.pingcap.com/docs/tools/syncer/) and [TiDB Data Migration](https://github.com/pingcap/dm) for seamless migration from MySQL, and [TiDB Binlog](https://github.com/pingcap/tidb-binlog), for collecting the logical changes made to a TiDB cluster and providing incremental backup and replication to the downstream (TiDB, Kafka, or MySQL).

 ### TiDB's key features